ZhenyingZhu/StudyNotes/ASP.md

 - Delete
 - DeleteConfirmed

+For Create/Update call, when successfully write, it `return RedirectToAction(nameof(Index));` to go back to index view.

+For update, it handles concurrency exception.

 After creating the model, need use Package Manager Console to apply pending migrations to the database:

 ```cmd